wolffles/OneMoreThing/README.md

 # Things to do:

-* find a way to return the posts
+* Post route doesn't save the "oid" to the posts array
-* refactor
-create Front end for Dashboard to profiles.
+* when querying for profile.posts, it returns [] even if there are oid stored. (populate doesn't seem to populate them correctly.) create Front end for Dashboard to profiles.
 * userlogin
   - action: to post